ibi-group/otp-middleware/docs/trip-monitoring.md

 ## Notifications

-Notifications are of the following types:
+Notifications are of the following types.
+Multiple notifications for the same check are generally combined into a single notification message.

-- Advance trip reminder ("Reminder for My Trip at 8:30")
+- Advance trip reminder ("Reminder for My Trip at 8:30") - Sent once at the lead monitoring time for all monitored trips on the day the trip occurs.
-- Trip alerts for any GTFS-realtime alerts attached to transit legs, or for previous alerts that are cleared.
+- Trip alerts - Sent once each new GTFS-realtime alerts attached to transit legs, and once when a previously present alert is no longer there (i.e. cleared).
-- Trip delay notifications ("Your trip is departing/arriving 5 minutes late")
+- Trip delay notifications ("Your trip is departing/arriving 5 minutes late") - Sent if delays exceed 5 minutes from the original trip time.

-One or many notifications can be combined into one.
+- Loss of real-time data in OTP - Sent each time a matching itinerary is fetched and contains no real-time updates, while the previously fetched matching itinerary did.
+- Unable to monitor trip - Sent when real-time conditions are so that a trip can no longer be performed because of missed transfers or other reasons.

 Trip notifications can be sent using the following channels as selected by the user in their account settings:
 - Email to the account's email address, using Sparkpost
 - SMS to the number stored and verified in their account, using Twilio
 - Push notifications to mobile apps that subscribe to a specific AWS SNS service.
+A separate push middleware must be implemented that manages registered devices and forwards notifications to them.

 A notification message template (.ftl file) is provided for each notification channel, so that notifications are formatted to fit the receiving device.